ieatmotherboards/file_xor/README.md

-This is a web app used to dynamically identify the differences between to files
+This is a web app used to dynamically identify the differences between two files